-To start, here’s a quick breakdown of how COVID-19 started, its symptoms and risk to Canadians.
+To start, here’s a quick breakdown of the similarities and differences between COVID-19 and the common flu.

-According to the Government of Canada, coronaviruses (CoV) are a large family of viruses.
-These viruses can cause various illnesses, ranging from the common cold to more severe diseases.
+(*Coronaviruses (CoV) are a large family of viruses.
+These viruses can cause various illnesses, ranging from the common cold to more severe diseases.)

 What are the symptoms of the latest coronavirus or COVID-19?

-How to protect yourself from the latest coronavirus (COVID-19)
+How to protect yourself from COVID-19 and the flu

 1. Wash your hands regularly